 Gareth explains why we began this work:

-“Young people come onto the unit with a wide variety of mental health needs including, but not limited to, eating disorders, self-harming behaviour, psychotic disorders, depression, bipolar personality disorders, and stress-related disorders.
+“Young people come onto the unit with a wide variety of mental health needs including, but not limited to, eating disorders, self-harming behaviour, depression, personality disorders, and anxiety disorders.

-Whilst their mental health needs are diverse and specific to each young person, they all remain adolescent young people at various stages of puberty and emotional development.
+Whilst their mental health needs are diverse and specific to each young person, they all remain adolescent young people at various stages of physical and emotional development.

 They have questions about relationships and sex, just like any other young person who is as trying to make sense of and navigate becoming an adult.”